-- The FAA requires FAA Approved Child Restraint Systems (CRS) to be allowed for use in flight.
+- The FAA requires FAA Approved Child Restraint Systems (CRS) or the CARES harness to be allowed for use in flight.
 However, if the seat doesn’t fit in a seat in the same class of service, it is unable to fly.
-Ask if the bulkhead seat is available if no other seat works.
-This is a problem for the airline and the FAA to solve and not one that should cause tension between flight attendants and parents.
+Ask if the bulkhead seat is available if no other seat works, but also understand why the bulkhead is not ideal for those traveling with children.